Behnam-sn/Castle-Docusaurus/docs/dotnet/languages.md

 sidebar_position: 1
 ---

-# languages
+# .NET languages

-The runtime is designed to support multiple programming languages.
+The .NET runtime is designed to support multiple programming languages.
+Microsoft offers 3 languages on the .NET platform.
 You can write .NET apps in C#, F#, or Visual Basic.

 ## C\#